 You’re a part of a team in some capacity.
 Whether at work, at home, or at school, there are rarely times in life when we aren’t responsible for doing our part for a greater whole.
 We do our part to experience the perks of being a part of a specific team.
 There can be smaller teams within larger ones, such as a team of siblings within the family at large.
 You can also be a part of multiple teams at the same time, and each can have differing views on a particular subject.

 You’ll sometimes disagree with your team members, and will sometimes feel like speaking out against them.
 The direction our teams take and method they employ can seem wrong in our view.
-As part of the team, during times of disagreement, we often feel a need to intervene and state our truth.
+As part of a team in which its members sometimes disagree, we often feel a need to intervene and state our truth.
 We sometimes feel a need to correct the course our teams are traveling on in an effort to ensure success for the group.
 You will feel enticed to correct your team members should they take a wrong turn and say the wrong thing.
 In doing so, you’ll risk being seen as a team who does not operate under a solid state of unity.

 Remaining Cohesive Is Sometimes Worth More Than Being Right